dmparrishphd/home/Files/CORW/0/smallPrograms.md

-In discussing his definitions of literacy (three distinct kinds), which he equates to fluency, Alan Kay, in a 1987 User Group University talk, "Emerging Trends" states:
+In discussing his definitions of literacy (three distinct kinds), which he equates to fluency, Alan Kay, in a 1987 User Group University talk, "Emerging Trends" states: Creation fluency is,

-> Creation fluency is, "in the print medium... writing....
+> in the print medium... writing....
 > we expect [the] literate to be able to
 > write... two pages...
 > advancing a point of view and